A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

-Our goal is to maximize the long term reward as described in formula~\eqref{eq:mdp} that aims at meeting the delay target without over-provisioning of resources, via finding an adequate strategy of scaling and placement over time.
-We run all scaling agents (coupled with the greedy placement agent described in Section~\ref{sec:ddpg}) on the complete traces summarized in Table~\ref{table:traces} and compare them on the basis of \textit{average number of active CPUs}, \textit{average reward} and \textit{delay violations ($>$50ms)}.
+\textbf{Comparison Analysis.} We run the approaches specified in Section~\ref{ScalingApproaches} using the traces summarized in Table~\ref{table:traces}, and compare them on the basis of the($i$) \textit{average reward}, ($ii$) \textit{number of active CPUs}, and ($iii$) \textit{experienced delay}.
 Note that we consider a trace that is long enough to cover various traffic patterns, including peak/off-peak hours.
 To have statistical significance in our results, we use 40 different traces (see Section~\ref{subsec:dataset}) for each experiment that span through the training or testing period.
-Before the actual comparisons of the approaches, we look into learning curves of \gls{ddpg}-based approaches.
-In the following, we look more closely into the behaviour of the \gls{ddpg}-based approaches at each \gls{pop}.
-Furthermore, we show the optimality gap with regards to the global optimal solution for Problem~\ref{problem}.
-Finally, we investigate the computation complexity of the propose approaches and compare them in terms of \textit{average run time}.